After reading the article you'll know:

 When this is all set up, your application is connected to your domain!
 It may take a couple of minutes for your provider to process your request, but it shouldn't take very long (and the message 'default backend - 404' will appear)

 From here on, get in touch with our support department to get things finalised since you need an SSL certificate to be installed on our servers, this is where your effort becomes a joint effort. :)

 Provide us with your SSL certificate and private key

 If you've got an SSL certificate, you'll have to share this with us.

 Also, don't forget to send the private key in a separate email.
 Without the private key, we are not able to handle your request.
 Whichever way you please, you'll need to get in touch with our Support Team via the Intercom button in your app or by sending an email to email@example.com.

 We only accept SSL certificates with a duration of 12 months or longer.
 Anything shorter than 12 months will be rejected.

 Submit your SSL certificates to our support department, a minimum of 14 days prior to the launch (or expiration) date of your websites certificate

-You might be charged fees if you do not submit the SSL certificate necessary for the installation in time.
+You will be charged fees if you do not submit the SSL certificate necessary for the installation, in time.